buenosdiazz/CIM640/final/readme.md

 Idea 1

-Stranger things wall.
+Stranger things inspired wall/ message generator.
 Help Will send a message to Joyce Byers from the upside-down.
-The user would type his/her own message and see it appear in the flashing lights.
+The user would type his/her own message, submit it, and see it appear in the flashing lights.

 ![alt text](http://cdn6.bigcommerce.com/s-74z8fwc/product_images/uploaded_images/stranger-things-netflix-winona-wall.jpg?t=1476858673)